UK-India Newton-Bhabha Fund joint call on pulses and oilseeds

 The majority of genomic research so far has focussed on oilseed rape and rapeseed/mustard, and genome sequences and other resources are available for these Brassica crops.
 Genomic resources for other Indian oilseed crops have received less funding and are not as well-developed.
 Further development of existing Brassica resources as well as resources for other oilseeds would underpin research to identify and map genes conferring resistance to biotic or abiotic stresses, as well as genes associated with improved seed properties.

 A UK networking meeting for the Pulses and Oilseeds Research Initiative was held on 30 June 2017 in London.
-Presentations delivered by guest speakers at the meeting are available in the downloads section.

 Collaborative research projects